msqd/harp/docs/contribute/changelogs/unreleased.rst

 * Adds a ``db:reset`` command to reset the database.
 * Examples are now bundled within the ``harp.config.examples`` subpackage and can be loaded from commandline using ``-e name`` or ``--example name`` (#379).
+* All example files are now parsed and validated in the test suite (#378).

 Changed
 :::::::